ika-rwth-aachen/RoadGeneration/paper/README.md

 ## Possible Title

-**Generation of complex synthetic road networks using a simplified logical description**
+**Generation of complex synthetic road networks using a simplified logical description for the validation of automated vehicles**

 ## Rough content